JorelAli/CommandAPI/README.md

   **Argument conflict detection**

   The CommandAPI simply uses the Brigadier system under the hood.
 This system is prone to _argument conflicts_, which is where certain arguments are given priority over other arguments.
 (For example "hello" and "123" are both valid string arguments, but if you have a command that has a string argument or an integer argument, Brigadier may ignore the integer argument).
 In this update, the CommandAPI will try to spot potential conflicts and add a warning in the console.
-The research required for this is also required in order to implement optional arguments (which is not coming out in this release).

   **'True' custom arguments and server-side argument implementations**